Grace-St-North-West-Entry-Web.jpg

 • Regular income will come from foundation tenants including Southland Institute of Technology (signed a 5 year commercial lease) and the Youth Technology Hub

-• Rental from two offices and co-working spaces
+• Rental from offices, recording lab and co-working spaces

 • Income from the use of the four other spaces that will be available to groups, individuals and corporates on a booking basis.
 The use of the community lounge and conservatory would be free.